MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ### Add 3D objects from the 3D toolkit to support your steps

-Guides comes with a library of pre-defined 3D objects included in the 3D toolkit that are optimized to work perfectly with HoloLens.
+Guides comes with a library of predefined 3D objects included in the 3D toolkit that are optimized to work perfectly with HoloLens.
 Use objects from the 3D toolkit like any other asset to support your steps and get your point across.
 Having a ready-made library makes it easy to get started if your company doesn’t have any 3D content.

 ![Add object from 3D toolkit)](media/add-3D-toolkit.PNG "Add object from 3D toolkit")